On the Uniqueness of the Norton-Sullivan Quasiconformal extension: Proof of Theorem

 \section{Proof of Theorem \ref{thm2}}

-\begin{proof} {\bf Step 1.} By Remark \ref{rem: z_0} we can assume $z_0=i$.
-A routine application of Riesz's Representation Theorem (the vector-valued form) shows that any bounded linear functional $L: C^1_0(\r)\to \cp $ is given\footnote{The measures $\nu$ and $\mu$ are not unique.
+\begin{proof} {\bf Step 1 (Integral representation).} By Remark \ref{rem: z_0} we can assume $z_0=i$.
+A routine application of Riesz's Representation Theorem (the vector-valued form) shows that any bounded linear functional $L: C^1_0(\r)\to \cp $ is given\footnote{Integration by parts show that the measures $\nu$ and $\mu$ are not unique.
 For instance, replacing $(\d\nu,\d\mu)$ by $(\d\nu+idw,\d\mu+w\d t)$ would represent the same functional.} by

 where $\nu$ and $\mu$ are complex-valued measures of finite total variation.
 In particular, since $\Lambda$ is bounded in $C_0^1(\r)$, we have that

 Properties (P2) and (P3) now imply that for $z=x+iy$ we have